 A person who is injured in a crash on either highway has the right to seek compensation from those responsible with the help of a West Palm Beach accident lawyer.
-That is often a negligent driver, but may also include his or her employer in some situations, as well as defective vehicle manufacturers and road crews that leave driving surfaces in dangerous condition.
+That is often a negligent driver but may also include his or her employer in some situations, as well as defective vehicle manufacturers and road crews that leave driving surfaces in a dangerous condition.

 If you have been injured in a collision on I-95 or the Turnpike, a West Palm Beach accident attorney at Searcy Denney can help.
 Our attorneys have a strong track record of helping people injured in accidents maximize their compensation from those responsible.